 One more use of Photoshop Extended is creating a 3-D rendering of MRI scans.
 We can use the Slice tool to slice the medical images equally into several layers of the individual scan.
 Then we create a folder and send all the layers, the photos are stored in order.
 Now we can create a 3-D model of the sliced layers by clicking the layers menu and selecting 3D/New Volume.
 The 3-D model can be visualized by rotating on the screen.

 The retouched photos can be used in documentaries and movies.
 The raw medical images are rendered or animated to make them visually appealing.
 Overall, photo retouching is highly useful in medical photography as it prevents misinterpretation of raw images.
 The medical photos can be retouched for optimization and can be calibrated as per the analyst.
 And doctors can treat their patients with the right diagnosis.

-With the rise of deepfakes, scientists experimented with using Machine Learning to render images for plastic surgery patients.
+With the rise of deep fakes, scientists experimented with using Machine Learning to render images for plastic surgery patients.
 Database of photos can be acquired, and engineers can work using photoshop to reconstruct faces.
-Software’s have been used to show the patients before and after images of plastic surgery.
+Software has been used to show the patients before and after images of plastic surgery.
 This helped them to make changes according to the patient before the surgery.
 Researchers tried to merge the faces of different people with major and minor changes in the features (Crystal, Cuccolo, Ibrahim, Furnas, & Lin, 2020).
 This research helps in covering scars and lesions on the face of the patient.